bucsspring2024/final-project-cuff-final-project/README.md

 ## Project Description

-<>My project is meant to resemble the game "Crossy Road", in that the player is meant to move vertically up the screen as enemies move horizontally across the screen.
-If you bump into an enemy, the game is over and your score is added up by how far you get.
+My project is meant to resemble the game "Crossy Road" to an extent.
+The player is meant to move vertically up the screen as enemies move horizontally across the screen.
+If you bump into an enemy, the game is over.
+The goal is to reach the end of the level(top of the screen) as fast as possible without dying, and the fastest time is the high score recorded.
+If you collide with an enemy, it is game over and you have the option of playing again.
+If you win, your best time is recorded and you have the option to play again to get the best score possible!
 ***

 ## GUI Design